+- 7.3.1.Penalties may be applied as follows:

+- 7.3.1.1.
+Warning.
+(May not be appealed)

-- 7.3.1.Penalties may be applied as follows: - 7.3.1.1.
-Warning - 7.3.1.2.
-Racing time penalty, including in-session penalties (e.g., stop-and-go), as well as post-event timing and scoring adjustments. - 7.3.1.3.
-Race Disqualification - 7.3.1.4.
-Suspension from competition and/or communications with other members within the service for a specific period of time.
-Includes racing, open practice, qualifying sessions, open chat and forums.
-Does not include testing or time trials. - 7.3.1.5.
-Suspension of membership for a specific period of time. - 7.3.1.6.
-Permanent revocation of membership. - 7.3.1.7.
-Any other penalty deemed appropriate by the FIRST Competition Board. - 7.3.2.If a member is assessed a probation or suspension, he or she must serve the full term of the penalty while his or her iRacing membership is active. - 7.3.3.Regardless of any Protests, Appeals or Penalties assessed, iRatings, ttRatings and Safety Ratings will not be adjusted.
+- 7.3.1.2.
+Racing time penalty, including in-session penalties (e.g., stop-and-go), as well as post-event timing and scoring adjustments.
+(May not be appealed)

+- 7.3.1.3.
+Race Disqualification: (May not be appealed) - 7.3.1.4.
+Suspension from competition and/or communications with other members within the service for a specific period of time; includes racing, open practice, qualifying sessions, open chat and forums.
+(May be appealed in accordance with Section 9) - 7.3.1.5.
+Suspension of membership for a specific period of time.
+May be appealed in accordance with Section 9) - 7.3.1.6.
+Permanent revocation of membership.
+(May be appealed in accordance with Section 9) - 7.3.1.7.
+Any other penalty deemed appropriate by the FIRST Competition Board.
+(May be appealed in accordance with Section 9) - 7.3.2.If a member is assessed a probation or suspension, he or she must serve the full term of the penalty while his or her iRacing membership is active. - 7.3.3.Regardless of any Protests, Appeals or Penalties assessed, iRatings, ttRatings and Safety Ratings will not be adjusted.